 Both proteins and lipids travel along the secretory pathway in transport vesicles, which bud from the membrane of one organelle and then fuse with the membrane of another.
 Thus, molecules are exported from the ER in vesicles that bud from the ER and carry their cargo first to the ER-Golgi intermediate compartment and then to the Golgi apparatus(Figure).
 Subsequent steps in the secretory pathway involve vesicular transport between different compartments of the Golgi and from the Golgi to lysosomes or the plasma membrane.
 In each case, proteins within the lumen of one organelle are packaged into the budding transport vesicle and then released into the lumen of the recipient organelle following vesicle fusion.
 Membrane proteins and lipids are transported similarly, and it is noteworthy that their topological orientation is maintained as they travel from one membrane-enclosed organelle to another.
-For example, the domains of a protein exposed on the cytosolic side of the ER membrane will also be exposed on the cytosolic side of the Golgi and plasma membranes, whereas protein domains exposed on the lumenal side of the ER membrane will be exposed on the lumenal side of the Colgi and on the exterior of the cell.
+For example, the domains of a protein exposed on the cytosolic side of the ER membrane will also be exposed on the lumenal side of the ER membrane will be exposed on the lumenal side of the ER membrane side of the Colgi and on the exterior of the cell.

-Figure - Vesicular transport from the ER to the Golgi: Proteins and lipids are carried from the ER to the Golgi in transport vesicles that bud from the membrane of the ER and then fuse to form the vesicles and tubules of the ER-Golgi intermediate compartment (ERGIC).
+Figure - Vesicular transport from the ER to the Golgi : Proteins and lipids are carried from the ER to the Golgi in transport vesicles that bud from the membrane of the ER and then fuse to form the vesicles and tubules of the ER-Golgi intermediate compartment (ERGIC).
 Lumenal ER proteins are taken up by the vesicles and released into the lumen of the Golgi.
 Membrane proteins maintain the same orientation in the Golgi as in the ER